 • December 14-21

-The 8 day Evolution Galapagos Cruise itinerary includes visits to Santa Cruz, Isabela, Fernandina, Bartolome, Santiago, Española and San Cristobal Islands.
+The 8-day Evolution Galapagos Cruise begins in Santa Cruz Island and ends on San Cristobal Island.
+It focuses on the Western, Central and Eastern Islands of the Archipelago.
+It starts with visits to Santa Cruz, Isabela, Fernandina, followed by Bartolome, Santiago, Española and San Cristobal Islands.

-This charming 32-guest expedition yacht is ample enough to provide spacious staterooms, along with various social areas – including inside and outside dining – yet small enough for guests to be able to experience nature in an up-close and personal manner.
-This artful combination of factors results in a yacht which offers excellent service, accommodations and attention to detail, while causing minimal impact on the environment.
+This beautiful 32-guest expedition yacht in the Galapagos is ample enough to provide spacious staterooms.
+It offers various social areas including inside and outside dining, yet is small enough for guests to be able to experience nature in an up-close and personal manner.
+This artful combination of factors results in a yacht which offers excellent service, accommodations and attention to detail while causing minimal impact on the environment.
+This vessel is free of single-use plastic.

-All cabins come with private bathrooms, hot showers and air conditioning, and during landings your quarters will be cleaned twice daily.
+All cabins on the Evolution Galapagos Cruise come with private bathrooms, hot showers and air conditioning.
 Your galley and dining staff will turn out quality meals using both local and international cuisine.
-Your vessel is stocked with “food for thought” as well—a library containing a wealth of information on the natural history of the Galápagos plus an entertainment centre complete with DVDs or videos.
-All our yachts, including sailing vessels, are equipped with engines to cover the distances of your itinerary expeditiously.
-This is your vacation and time to relax; all boats have plenty of areas to lounge in the sun or shade, and the bar is always open for refreshments.
-Sea kayaks are available for some additional fun and we carry snorkelling gear for all.
+There is a library containing a wealth of information on the natural history of the Galápagos plus an entertainment centre complete with DVDs.
+This is your vacation and time to relax, so the boat has plenty of areas to lounge in the sun or shade, and the bar is always open for refreshments.
+Sea kayaks are available for some extra fun, and we carry snorkelling gear for all.

 Please remember that the exact route and program may vary according to weather and ocean conditions and the wildlife we encounter.